 Bees Benefit Plants by Assisting With their Propagation

 Insect pollinators such as bees and flower-bearing plants are the perfect example of a symbiotic relationship in nature – two species, both have something the other needs which they then cooperatively share alike, thus benefiting both.

 Bees need pollen and nectar for food and honey making; flowers need their pollen transported to other flowers, and then another flower’s pollen brought back to it in order to reproduce and make seeds.
 By merely traveling from flower to flower, bees effortlessly accomplish these needs of both parties.

 Bees Benefit Humans by Providing Agricultural Services

-The agricultural benefits of bees has been well documented; their pollination services to our agricultural crops are responsible for one out of every three bites of food we eat.
+The agricultural benefits of bees have been well documented; their pollination services to our agricultural crops are responsible for one out of every three bites of food we eat.

 An estimated 80 percent of food in grocery stores is available on the shelves, thanks to bee-pollinated crops.

 Bees Benefit Other Animals (Humans Included) by Providing Food

 Humans may have become the most efficient animals when it comes to obtaining honey (the 2013 honey crop in the U.S. had an estimated value of $317.1 million dollars) but plenty of other animal species also enjoy indulging in it.